Founded in 2009, Purpose New York serves as our headquarters.

 Educated at New York University and The University of Queensland, Mat is an amateur woodworker, photographer, and architecture enthusiast; loves a good rock climbing problem; and always enjoys the cultural exchange of Aussie-isms and Ken Burns documentaries.

-Prior to starting her consulting practice she was the director of MoveOn.org’s partnerships program, a strategy consultant at Grassroots Solutions, and a campaigner for Obama for America 2008.
+Previously she was the director of MoveOn.org’s partnerships program, a strategy consultant at Grassroots Solutions, and a campaigner for Obama for America 2008.

 Rosy has a Masters of Science in Political Sociology from the London School of Economics and Political Science and a Bachelor of Arts in Political Science from Kenyon College.